vives-softwareengineering-2019/thermostat/exercise.md

 ##### Eliminating `require_relative`

-If you structure your files like the example abouve you  will be able to replace all `require_relative` functions by simple `require` functions.
-This will make your code way more portable and will handle refactorings much easier.
+If you structure your files like the example above you  will be able to replace all `require_relative` functions by simple `require` functions.
+This will make your code way more portable and will handle refactoring much easier.

 When running your application, the `require` statements must be able to find your files.
 You just have to tell the Ruby runtime that your `lib` directory should be included.
 This can be done by using the `-I` flag followed by the name of the directory.
 In this case that should become `-Ilib`